github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-server.md

 You can also require two-factor authentication for each of your organizations.
 For more information, see "[Requiring two factor authentication for an organization](/admin/user-management/managing-organizations-in-your-enterprise/requiring-two-factor-authentication-for-an-organization)."

 ### 2. Staying in compliance
-You can implement required status checks ands commit verifications to enforce your organization's compliance standards and automate compliance workflows.
+You can implement required status checks and commit verifications to enforce your organization's compliance standards and automate compliance workflows.
 You can also use the audit log for your organization to review actions performed by your team.
 For more information, see "[Enforcing policy with pre-receive hooks](/admin/policies/enforcing-policy-with-pre-receive-hooks)" and "[Audit logging](/enterprise-server@3.1/admin/user-management/monitoring-activity-in-your-enterprise/audit-logging)."

 #### 3. Configuring security features for your organizations
 You can use a variety of {% data variables.product.prodname_dotcom %} security features, including security policies, dependency graphs, secret scanning and Dependabot security and version updates, to keep the organizations in your enterprise secure.
 For more information, see "[Securing your organization](/code-security/getting-started/securing-your-organization)" and "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization)."